-Lots of things in your home depend on electricity—from charging your phone to keeping the temperature inside where you want it.
-That’s why it’s frustrating when electricity in our homes doesn’t work the way we anticipate.
+Many things in your home depend on electricity—from charging your phone to keeping the temperature inside where you want it.
+That’s why it’s frustrating when electricity in our homes doesn’t work the way we want it to.
 For many homeowners, this stress can come to a head when lights flicker after their HVAC system starts to operate.

-If you’re noticing dimming that lasts for a fraction of a second when your HVAC starts, it likely isn’t something to be concerned about.
+If you’re noticing dimming that lasts for a fraction of a second when your HVAC kicks in, it usually isn’t something to be worried about.

 If this is the only issue you are facing, your lights should dim for less than a second and quickly return to full brightness.
-If you’re done with the flickering, schedule an appointment with Kilbourne Heating & AC.
+If you’re tired of the flickering, schedule an appointment with Kilbourne Heating & AC.
 We’ll assess the situation and see if an equipment upgrade or circuit changes can solve the problem.

 Flickering lights can also point to a more serious matter.
 Don’t investigate yourself.
-The problem could be unsafe for you or your home.
-Reach out to a professional if you experience:
+The problem could be dangerous for you or your home.
+Call a professional if you experience:

-- A circuit breaker trip when you start your HVAC.
-Circuit breakers are a key part of your home’s electrical system.
-When they trip and shut off power to a part of your space (powered by a specific circuit), they are attempting to protect you from an issue with your circuit.
+- A circuit breaker trip when you turn on your HVAC.
+Circuit breakers are a critical part of your home’s electrical system.
+When they trip and shut off power to a part of your house (powered by a specific circuit), they are attempting to protect you from an issue with your circuit.
 While it might be that you have too many appliances on the same circuit, it’s best to bring a professional in to check that there isn’t a more serious problem.

-Any time your HVAC system and lights don’t work together, it’s a good idea to call a professional in to take a look.
+Any time your HVAC system and lights don’t work together, it’s a good idea to call an expert in to take a look.
 The team at Kilbourne Heating & AC is here to help.
 When you need us, you can give us a call at 561-287-7071 or make an appointment online.
-We’ll make sure everything is in order so your family can feel safe in your home.
+We’ll make sure everything is in order so your household can feel safe in your home.